 Best Discounts : Liberty Mutual

 The wide range of discounts offered by Liberty Mutual means you’re likely to qualify for at least one or two.
-These include fairly standard discounts for being claims-free and signing up before your current policy expires, as well as easy-to-earn savings like for having a paperless policy and signing up for autopay.
+These include fairly standard discounts for being claims-free and signing up before your current policy expires, as well as easy-to-earn savings for things like having a paperless policy and signing up for autopay.
 But Liberty Mutual also provides a discount for insuring your home to value or for renovating it.
-Plus, the company offers discounts for military members and members of 14,000 other groups, such as employers and university alumni associations.
+Plus, the company offers discounts to various companies and university alumni associations.

 Long list of discounts